Agent in Place: Plot summary

-After identifying himself to his captors as an American with military experience, Court manages to call his boss in the CIA, Matthew Hanley, to authorize his assassination of President Azzam.
-By the time that the Syrian president visited the Russian military base, he manages to shoot Azzam in the face with a sniper rifle from a mile away.
-However, the Syrian president was whisked out of the line of fire; Court and his Syrian interpreter Abdul escape from pursuing Russian forces, but they were captured by ISIS fighters.

-The next day, Court and Abdul, as well as other prisoners, were brought to a lake to be executed one by one by their captors.
-When it became his turn to be executed, Court manages to break free and then kills his executioners, while Abdul and the other prisoners disable their guards.
-Court and Abdul were then rescued by the Special Forces unit, who tell them that Azzam had died from his gunshot wound.
+After identifying himself to his captors, Court calls CIA's director of clandestine services Matthew Hanley to authorize his assassination of Azzam.
+After the Syrian president arrives at the Russian military base in Palmyra, Gentry shoots him in the face with a sniper rifle.
+He and his Syrian interpreter Abdul try to evade the pursuing Russian forces, but are captured by Islamic State fighters.
+The next day, they are brought to a lake with other prisoners to be executed.
+When it becomes his turn, Gentry breaks free and kills his executioners, while Abdul and the other prisoners disable their guards.
+Court and Abdul are rescued by the Special Forces unit, who tell them that Azzam had died from his gunshot wound.

-Meanwhile, Jamal and Yasmin had been extracted into Jordan, where they were reunited with Medina.
-After Azzam's death, Shakira was forced into exile in Switzerland, helped by Drexler, who had escaped death when her husband was killed, and his employer bank.
-Months later, Voland tracks the two down and sends Court to assassinate them.
-He kills Shakira; however, Drexler manages to escape even though he was wounded.
-After the operation, Gentry returns to the CIA for a new one.
+Jamal and Yasmin are extracted to Jordan, where they reunite with Medina.
+Shakira was forced into exile in Switzerland after her husband's death, accompanied by Drexler.
+Months later, Voland tracks them down and sends Gentry to assassinate them.
+He kills Medina and wounds Drexler, who escapes.
+Afterwards, Gentry returns to the CIA for his next operation.